tingerrr/hydra/src/lib.typ

 /// Query for an element within the bounds of its ancestors.
 ///
 /// The context passed to various callbacks contains the resolved top-margin, the current location,
-/// as well as the binding direction, self and ancestor element selectors.
+/// as well as the binding direction, primary and ancestor element selectors.
 ///
 /// - ..sel (any): The element to look for, to use other elements than headings, read the
 ///   documentation on selectors.
 This can be an element function or selector, an integer declaring